-- 1. The information on the course outline and posted on Blackboard is not binding and can change according to the needs of the class. - 2.
-5% of the grade will be deducted for each day a written assignment (activity or composition) is late if there is no written document to justify the absence or the failure to complete it. - 3.
+- 1. The information on the course outline handed with this Course Information Sheet and posted on Blackboard is not binding and can change according to the needs of the class. - 2.
+No makeup tests will be given unless there is a valid health problem or family emergency.
+Students may be required to provide the Instructor with documentation related to illness and/or emergency as it is discussed in the University Calendar.
+The student must discuss an alternative course of action with the instructor within two weeks.
+After that if the Instructor is not available, notification of the situation may be given to the Coordinator. - 3.
 Attendance to all exams is compulsory. - 4.
 To derive the utmost benefit from instruction, daily attendance is essential.
+Class participation is a necessary component of this course.
 Lack of attendance may adversely affect your overall performance and may have a negative impact on your final grade.
-Besides, failure to attend class always results in missed opportunities to hear and speak Spanish. - 5.

 The mark for class performance includes attendance and active and positive contribution to classes.
-The grade for this section will be granted as follows: - Student participates regularly and always comes to class well prepared: 100% - Generally student participates and comes to class well prepared: 80% - Sometimes student participates and comes to class prepared: 70% - Student seldom participates or comes to class well prepared: 50% - Student never participates or comes to class prepared: 0%
+The grade for this section will be granted as follows:

+- Student participates regularly and always comes to class well prepared: 100% - Generally student participates and comes to class well prepared: 80% - Sometimes student participates and comes to class prepared: 70% - Student seldom participates or comes to class well prepared: 50% - Student never participates or comes to class prepared: 0% - 5.
+Depending on their abilities, students are expected to spend a minimum of two hours in outside preparation for each class period.
+Students will be encouraged to communicate consistently in the target language from the start of the course. - 6.
+All assignments must be completed to pass this course
-Well prepared means that, before coming to class, the student has done the homework assigned by the instructor (which can include learning some vocabulary or grammatical points, reading and preparing specific texts, completing certain activities) so he/she can participate intelligently during class period.

-- 6. Depending on their abilities, students are expected to spend a minimum of two hours in outside preparation for each class period.
-Students will be encouraged to communicate consistently in the target language from the start of the course. - 7.
-The Department's drop-box, located in the foyer area of the third floor in Craigie Hall between blocks D and C, is available for depositing assignments and course work.
-The material placed in the drop-box will be collected and date-stamped at the beginning and at the end of the working day.